Geoff Connor: Private Sector and Later Public Service

-Connor serves as Director of Strategy for the William P. Clements Jr. Center for National Security at the University of Texas at Austin.
-His responsibilities include developing the institution as a training center for national security officials and scholars of national security as well as promoting awareness of the center in both public and private sectors.
-Connor also oversees the compiling and curation of the defense and national security papers of Governor Bill Clements from his service to Presidents Richard Nixon, Gerald Ford, and Ronald Reagan.
+Connor serves as a National Security Fellow for The Center for National Security at the University of Texas at Austin.
+Connor previously compiled and curated of the defense and national security papers of Governor Bill Clements from his service to Presidents Richard Nixon, Gerald Ford, and Ronald Reagan.

 In 2015, George P. Bush, Commissioner of the Texas General Land Office named Connor as his special advisor to the Alamo Board.
 Overseeing the Alamo Mission in San Antonio, site of the Battle of the Alamo, is part of the Land Office's mandate.

 Connor is active in a number of civic, educational, and professional organizations.
-He is a member of the International Affairs Committee of the National Association of Secretaries of State, on the Board of Directors for the Asia Society of Texas, the Texas Leadership Council of the World Congress on Information Technology 2006.
-He is a former member of the national Board of Trustees of Sigma Tau Gamma and the Board of Advisors of the International Center of Texas State University.
-Connor is also a member of the Asia Society, British-American Business Council, the American Council of Young Political Leaders; Austin Council on Foreign Affairs, Freemasons, Knights Templar, Order of St. John, Scottish Rite, Dallas Safari Club, and Explorers Club of New York.
+He is a member of the Austin Council on Foreign Affairs, the Venerable Order of St. John, Explorers Club of New York, Safari Club International, Texas Philosophical Society, Texas Lyceum, the Sovereign Military Order of the Temple of Jerusalem, the Royal Society of St. George, and the Friends of St. George Temple Windsor.